 Dr Caroline Sunderland (FBASES) is a Reader in Environmental and Sports Physiology.
-She is the Research Coordinator for the Sport, Health and Performance Enhancement (SHAPE) Research Centre and Head of the Sport Performance Research Group.
+She is the Head of Research for the Department of Sport Science and Head of the Sport Performance Research Group.

-She is the Deputy Director for the REF Unit of Assessment C26: Sport and Exercise Sciences, Leisure and Tourism.
+Dr Sunderland is the Unit of Assessment Coordinator for REF Unit of Assessment C24: Sport and Exercise Sciences, Leisure and Tourism.

 Dr Sunderland is currently a Reader in Environmental and Sports Physiology and the Head of Research for the Department of Sports Science.
 In addition she is the Unit of Assessment Coordinator for C24.
 Her PhD was awarded by Loughborough University in 2001 which investigated the effect of heat acclimation on field hockey performance, since which time she has worked at NTU.
-Dr Sunderland has also worked as a Doping Control Officer.
+Dr Sunderland has also worked as a Doping Control Officer for UK Sport.

 Dr Sunderland’s research interests lie within the area of exercise physiology and encompass exercise in extreme environments, team sports physiology and exercise responses of females.
 In particular, she is interested in interventions to improve exercise performance in the heat; appetite regulation in extreme environments; training, nutrition and talent identification for football and hockey; and the effects of the menstrual cycle and oral contraceptives on metabolism and performance of females during exercise.

 Dr Sunderland has over 70 publications and has generated income of over £250k for NTU.

 - The effect of intermittent exercise and the heat on neuromuscular and cognitive function.

 - Preparing team sport players for competing and training in hot environmental conditions.

 - Talent identification in team sports.